pichayut/automated_chess/src/writeup/WriteUp.md

   Dijkstra's Algorithm to solve this problem instead of Minimax, how would you formulate it as a graph?
   <pre>Each of the nodes would be the location and the edges connecting the nodes would be the roads to
   the different locations.
-The weights for each edge would be the traffic and distance from the evaluation function.
-Then, Dijkstra's Algorithm would find the minimum traffic and distance from a start node to every other node.</pre>
+The weights for each edge would be the traffic or distance from the evaluation function.
+Then, Dijkstra's Algorithm would find the minimum traffic or distance from a start node to every other node.</pre>

 - These two algorithms DO NOT optimize for the same thing.
 (If they did, Dijkstra's is always faster; so, there would be no reason to ever use Minimax.)
 Describe the difference in what each of the algorithms is optimizing for.
 When will they output different paths?
-  <pre>Minimax is finding the path from one node to every other node, but it is just a path and not necessarily
-  the minimum traffic and distance.
-Minimax is finding the most efficient path in terms of the traffic making "moves".
-   Dijkstra's finds the minimum traffic and distance path to each node from a starting node, and this path may not be the most efficient path.</pre>
+  <pre> Since we are allowed to have only one value representing edges, Dijkstra's can be used to find
+  the minimum of either traffic, distance, or time from the starting location to the destination.
+However, Minimax has an evaluator that "attempts" to find the "best" path from among many data.
+Evaluator can return a single value as a weight in the graph by calculating some function that takes more than one arguments and return the value represented them.
+For example, if we want to find the shortest time that also have the fewest distance, we cannot do that in Dijkstra's because we cannot store more than one variable on each edge.
+  On the other hand, the evaluator of Minimax can "attempt" to return a value representing that the same shortest time who has fewer distance will be evaluated "greater".
+However, Minimax is slower than Dijkstra's algorithm.
+  To sum up, Dijkstra's optimizes in terms of time complexity, but Minimax optimizes in terms of best path among of the data (more than one data).</pre>